alexa-samples/skill-sample-nodejs-buttons-colorchanger/instructions/1-skill-flow-diagram.md

 # Color Changer Skill for Echo Buttons

-**Important: The Gadgets Skill API is in beta and is subject to change at any time without notice.
+**Important: The Echo Buttons Skill API is in beta and is subject to change at any time without notice.
 We welcome your feedback.**

 ## Skill Flow

 When the Color Changer skill begins, Alexa will ask you to press the Echo Buttons that you want to use.
-This is called [roll call](https://developer.amazon.com/docs/gadget-skills/discover-echo-buttons.html#goals).
+This is called [roll call](https://developer.amazon.com/docs/echo-button-skills/discover-echo-buttons.html#goals).
 After you press the buttons, Alexa will ask you to select a color: red, blue, or green.
-When you select a color, the skill will send [animation directives](https://developer.amazon.com/docs/gadget-skills/control-echo-buttons.html#animate) to all the Echo Buttons.
+When you select a color, the skill will send [animation directives](https://developer.amazon.com/docs/echo-button-skills/control-echo-buttons.html#animate) to all the Echo Buttons.
 Once you have selected your color, Alexa will ask you to press the buttons.
 When you press a button, the skill will interrupt Alexa's speech and change the button's LED color to the color that you selected previously.

 Click on the following diagram to see a voice user interface (VUI) that shows how a user interacts with the skill.
 To zoom in, click on the diagram again when it opens in the browser window.